 2. File Save

 Speare can save file automatically whenever it be edited but the temporary "Untitled files" will be asked to save when quit the app or load a .spp file, because load a .spp file will empty current Treeview.

 In addition, Speare will change the icon colour of the item in the left side Treeview to indicate that it has been edited whenever it be edited, and will restore to default state when click the "Save" or "Save All" button on the toolbar.

 Jump To Definition

-Ensure the keyword selected and then right click one of the popped option menu items.
+Ensure the keyword selected and then right click one of the popped menu items.
 Speare provides all location where the symbol defined including header file and implement file.